Trusted WordPress tutorials, when you need them most.

 1. Move the Block Toolbar to the Top

-You may have noticed in the screenshots above that there is a toolbar that appears on top of every block.
+You may have noticed in the screenshots above that a toolbar appears at the top of every block.
 You can move this toolbar to the top of the editor.

-Simply click on the three-dot button at the top right corner of the screen and then select the ‘Top toolbar’ option.
+To access the ‘Top toolbar’ option, click on the three-dot button at the top right corner of the screen.

 Move block toolbar to the top